MichaelEGA/DFSpriteLoader/README.md

 7) Write the name of the character, press 'generate all'.
 8) The script will generate a folder with the animations and an animation controller as well as making a character in the scene
 9) If you go to the child object of the character (CharacterName -> AnimatorGO) and go down to SpriteHandler on the right hand side in the inspector there is a dropdown box where you can change the animation that is playing.

-**How to install thee unity package**
-1) Download the unity package
-2) Open the Unity editor
-3) Go to Assets (on the top menu bar) -> Import Package
-4) Search for the downloaded unity package and click open
-5) The 'Import Unity Window' will open, click 'Import'
-6) The DFSprite Loader is installed, go to Tools (on the top menu bar) -> Set Up DF Sprite

 **Other Notes:**
 - The character in the scene will not be visible until you press 'play' in the editor.